The Places You Have Come to Fear the Most: Background and production

-Release
+Release and promotion

 The Places You Have Come to Fear the Most was released on March 20, 2001.
 In March and April, the group supported Hey Mercedes on their US headlining tour.
 In May, the band supported the Weakerthans on their headlining tour of the US.
 Another tour in June and early July followed, before joining the Vagrant America Tour, which continued into September.
 Partway through the trek, the band appeared at Krazy Fest 4 in Louisville, Kentucky.
 Following this, Carrabba attempted to make the band's touring line-up official members; however, touring guitarist Mike Stroud left, and was replaced by Sunny Day Real Estate guitarist Dan Hoerner, and Bonebrake declined the offer, focusing his efforts on Seville.
 Dashboard Confessional appeared on The Late Late Show with Craig Kilborn later in September.
 They closed the year with a six-week long headlining tour from late October to early December.

 A music video was filmed for "Screaming Infidelities" in early January 2002 with directors Maureen Egan and Matthew Barry.
 The video went on to win the MTV 2 Award at the 2002 MTV Video Music Awards, beating out The Strokes, Norah Jones, The Hives, Nappy Roots featuring Jazzy Fey, and Musiq.
 The track was remixed by Andy Wallace and released as a single on January 15.
 The song's music video debuted later in the month and was in heavy rotation at MTV and MTV2.
 Following this, the album was given retail exposure with listening booths at various big chain stores.
 In addition, the release received heavy airplay support from 89X, KFSD and WVEP.
 In March and April, they went a tour of the US with support from the Anniversary, Ben Kweller and Seafood.

 In May, Bonebrake left the band, and was replaced by Scott Schoenbeck of the Promise Ring, who was the brother of touring manager Mike Schoenbeck.
 By the following month, John Lefler joined the band as an additional guitarist.
 In the same month, the band appeared on Last Call with Carson Daly, and toured the north eastern US states with Seville.
 In July and August, the group supported Weezer on their headlining US arena tour.
 On July 22, the band appeared on the Late Show with David Letterman.
 A music video for "Saints and Sailors" premiered on MTV2 on August 22.
 The clip was one shot at the El Rey Theatre in Los Angeles, California.
 At the end of the month, the group appeared at the Reading and Leeds Festivals.
 "Saints and Sailors" was released to alternative radio on September 27.
 On October 15, the band appeared on Last Call with Carson Daly again.
 In October and November, the group went on a headlining US tour with support from Piebald and Rhett Miller.
 Piebald had to drop off the tour due to their frontman requiring vocal surgery.

+Style

+The album has been described as "a little sappy."